 8 Qs with a Silicon Prairie Founder: Dana Dyksterhuis of HERE: For You, For Them

 Dana Dyksterhuis (above left, next to co-founder Jen Armstrong) is co-founder of HERE: For You, For Them, a mindfulness-based mental health support company with offices in Omaha and London.
 Dyksterhuis and her company are part of the Startup Collaborative.
-She gave some insightful responses about working from home during the pandemic in a previous SPN…
+How did you get started?
+My background is as a news reporter and then in PR…

 How did you get started?